hnryjmes/100-days-of-code/README.md

 1. DAY 40.
 Using Chrome Dev Tools.
 Today, we had an exercise to debug a broken version of FizzBuzz in JS.
 Getting visibility and following the flow! #100DaysOfCode

+1. DAY 41.
+Building a thermostat app in JS and basic manipulation of HTML elements using jQuery.
+Also using the OpenWeatherMap API to search for a city and display the temperature to the user. #100DaysOfCode

 1.